BlackAsLight/DocScripts/README.md

   - Requires the Create Trade Script to work properly.
 - Adds a TopUp button, which allows you to easily increase your current offers on the market.
   - Requires the Create Trade Script to work properly.
+- Adds Links with Resource Icons to easily and quickly switch between different markets.

 The Outbid, Match, and TopUp buttons only appear if the quantity is greater than zero.
 So if you have zero of said resource to sell, then no button will appear offering for you to sell it.